Reproductive Endocrinology and Infertility Fellowship

 The REI Fellowship at UT Southwestern Medical Center has been in existence since 1974, and Bruce Carr, M.D. has been Fellowship Director since 1986.

-The program is well-rounded and includes extensive clinical experience as well as opportunities for basic and clinical research.
-Six consecutive months are devoted to clinical care and six to research in each year of the fellowship.
+The Fellowship Program is well-rounded and includes extensive clinical experience as well as opportunities for basic and clinical research.
+Six consecutive months are devoted to clinical care and six to research in each year of the Fellowship.

-The Division has one Ph.D. faculty member and eight Reproductive Endocinology and Infertility faculty with M.D. degrees.
-The M.D.s are all Ob/Gyn board-certified; seven of them are also certified in reproductive endocrinology and infertility, and one is certified as a high complexity laboratory director.
+The Division has nine faculty members.
+There are six reproductive endocrinology and infertility faculty with M.D. degrees.
+The M.D.s are all Ob/Gyn board-certified; five of them are also certified in reproductive endocrinology and infertility.
+The division has two Ph.D.s, one of whom is certified as a high-complexity laboratory director.

-All the fellows who have trained in our fellowship program since 1986 have successfully passed their written REI board examinations the first time, and 98 percent have also passed their oral boards on the first try.
+All the fellows who have trained in our REI Fellowship Program since 1986 have successfully passed their written REI board examinations the first time, and 98 percent have also passed their oral boards on the first try.

 Clinical experience is enhanced with rotations in UT Southwestern’s Fertility and Advanced Reproductive Medicine Program, Parkland Health & Hospital System, and the Center for Assisted Reproduction in Bedford, Texas.

-Outpatient surgery is available at UT Southwestern’s Outpatient Building and the Simmons Ambulatory Surgery Center at Parkland.
-Inpatient care is provided at UT Southwestern University Hospitals and Parkland Memorial Hospital.
+Outpatient surgery is available at UT Southwestern’s Outpatient Building and the Simmons Ambulatory Surgical Center at Parkland.
+Inpatient care is provided at William P. Clements Jr. University Hospital and Parkland Memorial Hospital.